foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD08-Creating-HTML-templates-for-your-actor-sheets.md

 ## The `<form>`.

-The element that surrounds our entire sheet is a `<form>` element with a variable that's outputting `{{cssClass}}`.
-This is a combined version of the array of CSS classes we made earlier in the actor-sheet.js file's defaultOptions() method.
+The element that surrounds our entire sheet is a `<form>` element with a variable that's outputting `{{cssClass}}` and `{{actor.type}}`. `cssClass` is a combined version of the array of CSS classes we made earlier in the actor-sheet.js file's defaultOptions() method.
 You can also include classes and other attributes directly in the template, as we did here with `flexcol`.
 The flexcol class is a helper class provided by Foundry that can be used to layout things vertically without having to write additional CSS.
 There are several of those included by Foundry, and the Boilerplate System also includes several for grids.
+Finally, `actor.type` is a variable defined in the actor sheet that lets us distinguish between different types of actors, like `character` and `npc`, which can be useful if your various sheets share some styling while needing variations for each of the different actor types.

 > ### Basic sheet layout in Boilerplate System
 >